 Occupational therapy

-The main goal of occupational therapy is to support you to take part in the everyday activities that matter to you.
-Occupational therapy aims to contribute to your sense of wellbeing, independence and satisfaction in daily life.
+The main goal of occupational therapy (OT) is to support you to participate in the everyday activities that matter to you.
+OT aims to contribute to your sense of wellbeing, independence, and satisfaction in daily life.

 Occupational Therapy Manager